 and Laying Down my Place on the Panel

-During the year just ended I have claimed £1,152.59 in travel and subsistence expenses.
-This has been considerably higher than usual because of the site visit to Ravena in the USA, where I claimed travel expenses over and above the cost (paid by Friends of Hudson) for my travel in going to New York State for other reasons.
+During that year I incurred £1,152.59 in travel and subsistence expenses reclaimed from Lafarge.
+This was considerably higher than usual because of the site visit to Lafarge's Ravena plant in the USA where I claimed travel expenses in excess of the costs covered by Friends of Hudson, who had invited me to New York State for other reasons.
 The report on that visit remains on my website at this link.